MarioHMis/landing-page/README.md

 # landing-page
-Landin Page of The Odin Project
+Landin Page of The Odin Project in HTML and CSS.